 Alfajores de Maizena

 ⅓ cup sugar

 1 can of dulce de leche (found in the cooking aisle next to sweetened condensed milk)

 1 cup shredded coconut

 After the dough has been refrigerated, preheat the oven to 350 degrees.
-Roll the dough out til its about 1/8-1/4 of an inch in thickness.
-The dough might get a little crumbly, that’s totally fine.
-Just mash it back together where its needed.
-Take a round cookie cutter, or if youre me, use a sippy cup.
+Roll the dough out till it's about ⅛-1/4 of an inch in thickness.
+The dough might get a little crumbly, but that’s totally fine.
+Just mash it back together where it's needed.
+Take a round cookie cutter, or if you're me, use a sippy cup.
 I know.
 I’m classy.
-Cut circles out and place them on a parchment lined cookie sheet.
-You can remash and roll the dough out a few times.
+Cut circles out and place them on a parchment-lined cookie sheet.
+You can resmash and roll the dough out a few times.
 You should get around 24 cookies out of it.

 Bake the cookies for 12 minutes.
 You will know they are done when the edges turn a golden brown.
 After letting the cookies cool, slather dulce de leche on a cookie and sandwich it with another.

 Then, roll the edge of it in the coconut.

 You can dust the tops with powdered sugar, or just eat them as they are.

 Do you have a favorite Cookie from a different country?
 Share and leave a comment below.